maxime-aubry/flutter_forms/README.md

 ## Remove item from a FormArray

-Here is the way to remove an item :
+How to remove an item :

 ```dart
 FormArray array = new FormArray(